 In regards to native plants, the Bluestem developers have taken a proactive approach to maintaining the integrity of the natural spaces surrounding the development by carefully choosing which types of plants will be involved in the landscaping process.
 Inspired by the unique habitat and rock formations of Lake Roland, the landscape developers have chosen a plant palette that implements native plantings, including the bluestem for which the development is named.
 This palette not only pays homage to Lake Roland’s unique environment, but also creates a unique space that will be attractive to boutique shops rather than national brands.

-Apartment-dwellers will also be informed about the delicate nature of the local ecosystem with information packets included in their lease agreement.
+Apartment-dwellers at Bluestem will also be informed about the delicate nature of the local ecosystem with information packets included in their lease agreement.
 These packets will make suggestions about the types of plants tenants are encouraged to keep within their homes and in outdoor spaces and which may be considered invasive or harmful to the surrounding flora and fauna.
-This education campaign will be continued with signage surrounding the walkways through the park that will explain to park-goers the importance of staying on developed pathways and avoiding contact with the serpentine ecosystem.
-By providing this information, the Bluestem developers will help to encourage those who live at Bluestem to become stewards of Lake Roland.
+This education campaign will be continued with signage surrounding the walkways through Lake Roland park that will explain to park-goers the importance of staying on developed pathways and avoiding contact with the serpentine ecosystem.
+By providing this information, the Bluestem developers will help to encourage those who live at Bluestem to become stewards of Lake Roland and the Bare Hills community.